kairosity/mp2-tunnel-focus/testing.md

 # Application Logic / Structure

 This task manager application is based on the principles of Object-Oriented Programming.
 Its logic is structured around 3 objects that interact: a Task object, a List object and a Timer object.
 In its incipient stages I had sketched out functionality based on a series of functions and event listeners and I saw how quickly that structure becomes unwieldly.
 The classes I have used compartmentalize the code and make it far easier to manage.
 I've noticed particularly how useful objects are for maintaining a clean global scope, with almost no variables.

 # JavaScript

 ## Unit Testing
 Unit testing with Jasmine for this project was nothing short of exasperating.
-As the project is Object Oriented, writing simple functional unit tests was near impossible.
+As the project is Object Oriented, I found writing simple functional unit tests nearly impossible.
 I tried setting up an empty SpecRunner.html file as instructed in the Jasmine docs, but I could not get the tests to read the necessary html in order for them to run successfully.
 I then used Jasmine-jQuery to attempt to avail of fixtures, and while the fixtures did seem to render, the tests would only function if run against my complete page.
 Finally the only way I was able to avail of unit testing was to duplicate my rough draft html in SpecRunner.html and then to run appSpec.js against that.
 My reasoning being that I can run the unit tests in SpecRunner.html and still have a clean index.html to view and undertake the manual testing.
 This is undoubtedly not the correct way of doing things, but it was the only way I could find to integrate the testing into my project.

 ## **Timer Class**